siemens-nl-fa/Industrial-Edge-Workshops/s7-Common-Configurator-browse/readme.md

 <br>*Secrets file*

 <br>
-2. login on the "IEM" and "Onboarded IED1" on different tabs
+2. login on the "IEM" and "Onboarded IED1" on different tabs <br>
 3. Open the management (IEM) and install apps via the catalog
   * Common Configurator
   * Databus